NFL Week 14 playoff scenarios: Cardinals, Packers, Bucs can punch their tickets

 5. Los Angeles Rams (8-4)

-6. WFT (6-6, holds tiebreaker over 49ers because of better conference record)
+6. Washington Football Team (6-6, holds tiebreaker over 49ers because of better conference record)

 7. San Francisco 49ers (6-6)